When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-Research on LLMs jailbreaking can also be leveraged for red-teaming.
-Sicheng Z \textit{et al.} \cite{zhu2023autodan} proposes AutoDAN, an interpretable, gradient-based adversarial attack method.
-By marrying the dual objectives of jailbreaking and readability, it generates interpretable and diverse attack prompts capable of effectively circumventing perplexity filters and demonstrates robust generalization in scenarios with limited training data.
-This method not only offers a novel approach for red-teaming of LLMs but also aids in understanding the mechanics of jailbreak attacks.
-Jiahao Y \textit{et al.} \cite{yu2023gptfuzzer} presents a new black-box jailbreak fuzzing framework named GPTFUZZER.
-By collecting human-written jailbreak templates from the internet as initial seeds, and then iterating through a process of seed selection, mutation, and evaluating the success of attacks, GPTFUZZER significantly enhances the efficiency and scalability of red team testing.
-Dongyu Y \textit{et al.} \cite{yao2023fuzzllm} introduces FuzzLLM, a novel and universally applicable fuzz testing framework designed to proactively uncover jailbreak vulnerabilities within LLMs.
-Employing a template-based strategy, FuzzLLM can generate a variety of jailbreak prompts and identify potential security vulnerabilities through an automated testing.
+Research on LLMs jailbreaking can also be used for red-teaming. \cite{zhu2023autodan} proposes AutoDAN, an interpretable and gradient-based adversarial attack method.
+By combining the dual objectives of jailbreaking and readability, it generates interpretable and diverse attack prompts capable of effectively bypass perplexity filters and demonstrates robust generalization in scenarios with limited training data.
+This method not only offers a novel approach for red-teaming of LLMs but also helps to understand the mechanics of jailbreak attacks. \cite{yu2023gptfuzzer} presents a new black-box jailbreak fuzzing framework named GPTFUZZER.
+By collecting human-written jailbreak templates from the internet as initial seeds, and then iterating through a process of seed selection, mutation, and evaluating the success of attacks, GPTFUZZER significantly enhances the efficiency and scalability of red team testing. \cite{yao2023fuzzllm} introduces FuzzLLM, a novel and universally applicable fuzz testing framework designed to proactively discover jailbreak vulnerabilities in LLMs.
+FuzzLLM employs a template-based strategy that generates a variety of jailbreak prompts and identify potential security vulnerabilities through automated testing.
 It demonstrates efficiency and comprehensiveness across various LLMs, effectively identifying and assessing jailbreak vulnerabilities.